Enter a search term above to see results...

 const el = document.querySelector('name-card');el.name = 'Sam';

-State is a reactive data store that uses Signals to recompute references to a value when its underlying vaalue is modified.
+State is a data store that uses Signals to recompute references to a value when its underlying value is modified.
+State represents the internal, changing data of your component.

 Your component instance stores methods and properties that implement the functionality of your component.
-These can be various locations where you might want to access functionality, like from other parts of the component, templates, or externally via the DOM.
+These can be accessed from various locations:

 Any method or property declared in createComponent